-Looking forward to a summer holiday in France this year?
-We round up a mixture of the best summer activities for all ages in our A-Z. No matter if it's family fun or couples only, a white-knuckle ride or a relaxing experience - the French Alps in summer has so much to offer.
-Which resorts will you go to this summer?
+Looking forward to summer in the French Alps this year?
+We've rounded up a mixture of the best summer activities for all ages that you can get up to in the mountains in our A-Z summer activity guide!
+No matter if it's for family fun or couples only, a white-knuckle ride or a relaxing experience - the French Alps in summer has so much to offer!

 B - Bungee

 Not for the faint hearted, this adrenaline rush is for the brave ones in your group!
 Enjoy the amazing mountain scenery before jumping off for a thrilling experience.
 Best in Chamonix.